Daisuke-sama/php-autowiring/README.md

-just php autowiring working sample, or prototype \
+just php autowiring on PHP 7.4 working sample, or prototype \
 frameworks-like